Medical questions & health advice by licensed doctors

-"What are the psychological effects of plastic surgery?
+"What are the psychological effects of plastic surgery?"

 Do people regret it afterward?
 I want to have a nose job but most say my nose is fine the way it is.

 In order to make the decision to undergo plastic surgery, you should seek a consultation with your primary care doctor.
 They will be able to help understand how much your appearance affects your life and function.
 They will also be able to help you to consider other diagnoses that might be responsible for poor self esteem or poor self image such as depression (which is often treated best with medication) and body dysmorphic disorder (in which individuals are chronically unsatisfied with their appearance, which is often treated best with cognitive behavioral therapy).
 If you do decide to undergo plastic surgery, you should seek a referral to an experienced, well-reputed surgeon who specializes in the procedure you plan to undergo, as well as being aware of the possibility of the aforementioned complications.
 Plastic surgery can make a very profound and positive impact on people's lives in the right circumstances, but only a thorough conversation between you, a primary care doctor you trust, and an excellent plastic surgery can help you decide if it is right for you.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.